BILLINGS — The Murnions could detect some chuckles from the spectators during pregame introductions.

 Between last basketball season and this one, Jordan added another Murnion: Tyler Murnion succeeded Loren Edwards as head coach.

 Tyler was hesitant to take the job largely because he wanted to watch his sons, Dawson and Ed, play without the added stress of coaching them.
 Plus, Tyler is usually busy during the winter trying to manage his farm.
 But Jordan has almost literally been “The Big Dry” so far this winter, giving Tyler more time to focus on basketball and less on clearing snow.

 “I thought it was gonna be a lot more stressful, and it has been plenty, but these guys are great to work with,” Tyler said.

 Jordan might be the first Montana high school to feature five relatives in a basketball starting lineup.
 The Murnions recognize the rarity of their accomplishment, but they’re not surprised it happened.
 Considering the prevalence in Murnions in Garfield County, this was almost a matter of time.

 John and Pat Murnion settled in Garfield County more than a century ago, according to Tyler, who is John’s grandson.
 Most of their children and grandchildren put down roots in the area, too, largely on farms and ranches.

 Garfield County has more than 1,200 residents, per the 2010 Census.
 About 140 are Murnions, Tyler said.

-Keenan’s father, Fred, has 15 siblings, and Cole’s father, Lee, has 16.
+Keenan’s father, Fred, and Cole’s father, Lee, each have 15 siblings.
 Cole is one of six children.
 The majority of those family members are male, so the Murnion name is in no danger of disappearing anytime soon.